-There are currently two low emission zones in our country: the cities of Antwerp and Brussels.
-To find out which access conditions apply to your vehicle, visit their websites: city of Antwerp and city of Brussels.
+There are currently three low emission zones in our country: the cities of , and .
+To find out which access conditions apply to your vehicle, visit their websites: city of Antwerp, city of Brussels and city of Ghent.

-The city of Ghent will introduce the LEZ from 01/01/2020.
+The city of Ghent has introduced the LEZ from 01/01/2020.
 You can find more information on the city of Ghent‘s website.
-Furthermore, the city of Mechelen and the municipality of Willebroek will also make the switch on 01/01/2021.
 Do you want to stay up-to-date regarding LEZs in Belgium?
 Keep an eye on Flanders, Brussels and Wallonia website.

 Road tax / fines